cloudnativedevelopment/cnd-voting-demo/README.md

 Develop a simple distributed application the cloud native way.

 ## Getting started
-`kube-deployment.yml` contains the specifiations of the Voting App's services.
+`kube-deployment.yml` contains the specifications of the Voting App's services.

 First create the vote namespace
 ```